 Like many of you, I want my skin to look radiant too.
-To meet our skin goals, we need to take good care of our skin and invest in skincare that suits our complexions and delivers results.
-In this case, brightening products are what to look for.
-So it’s a good thing then perhaps that the Cetaphil Bright Healthy Radiance Collection has been released.
+So when I learned about the Cetaphil Bright Healthy Radiance Collection, I was instantly piqued.
 It’s a new skincare range from the derm-approved, suitable-for-sensitive-skin brand that seeks to reduce dark spots, boost brightness, and even out skin tone all without irritating your skin.
 The last claim got me intrigued, so I just had to give the collection a whirl.
 Will it live up to its promises?
-Let’s find out.
+Let’s find out in this review.

 First impressions and packaging